 As these plates converged, they triggered significant volcanic activity, shaping the landscape and introducing several minerals to the region.

 Layers of sedimentary rocks, such as sandstone, halite, gravel, clay, and various minerals, are gradually stacked one upon the other.
-These layers held a unique blend of minerals with different chemical compositions, forming the foundation of the mountain’s vibrant colors.

 Over time, the relentless movement of tectonic plates created new mountains, each bringing its own mineral deposits and colors.
 The elements, including snow, wind, and water, also played a crucial role in transforming the hues of these sedimentary layers.